Education Leadership (EDL)

 Attributes: Doctoral

-This course provides individualized support from dissertation committee members as students' prepare and defend their dissertation proposal, apply for Institutional Review Board approval, collect data, analyze and write findings and discussions, defend their dissertation, and finalize post-defense steps.
+This course provides individualized support from dissertation committee chair as students prepare chapter three (methodology) of their dissertation.
+This work is in preparation for defense of their dissertation proposal, apply for Institutional Review Board approval, collect data, analyze and write findings and discussions, defend their dissertation, and finalize post-defense steps.

 Restrictions: Enrollment is limited to Doctoral level students.